About Beechcraft (Textron Aviation) Wichita Kansas

 - Received bystander exposure when insulators worked in the same area

-- Cut and removed asbestos-containing gaskets and packing materials, allegedly from Garlock Sealing Technologies and W.R.
-Grace, used in valves, flanges, and fittings
+- Cut and removed asbestos-containing gaskets and packing materials, allegedly from gaskets and packing and, used in valves, flanges, and fittings

 Boilermakers